yurytch/mc.ext_to_mc.ext.ini/README.md

 There seems to be no 'official' conversion routine, and existing `mc.ext` is just ignored and generic `mc.ext.ini` is just slapped into your config directory, so this might be useful if you have had your `mc.ext` heavily customised and don't want to loose your settings.

+**Caution:** The script needs to be run with GNU awk or, possibly, its close equivalent.
+Other awk variants are untested.

 **Caution:** I didn't test how `Directory/` directives convert, as I never used those in mine config.
 Might be okay, might be not.
 Considering MC's processing of extension file breaks in all sections following the section in which an error's generated (say, by faulty regex), you might want to extra check.